7 things you should know about Prime Day 2017

 2. Why you should care about Prime Day

 Will those be the spotlight categories this year as well?
-That remains to be seen, but there will undoubtedly be countless other deals as well.
-And Amazon will offer Alexa-powered specials as well, so if you own an Amazon Echo, Dot or Tap, you might be able to score some exclusives.
+That remains to be seen, but there will undoubtedly be countless other deals.
+And Amazon will offer Alexa-powered specials as well, so if you own an Amazon Echo(£149.99 at Amazon.co.uk), Dot or Tap, you might be able to score some exclusives.
 (You can already ask Alexa to spill some rumors.)

-Amazon is also promising savings of "up to 40%" on Kindle Unlimited membership, though it's not quite clear what the "up to" part is about.
+Amazon is also promising savings of "up to 40 percent" on Kindle Unlimited membership, though it's not quite clear what the "up to" part is about.
 Currently, the ebook/audiobook subscription service costs $9.99 per month.

 3. ...And why you shouldn't care

-We haven't met before.
-I'm Rick "The Cheapskate" Broida, and I write about tech deals pretty much every day of the year.
+If we haven't met before, I'm Rick "The Cheapskate" Broida, and I write about tech deals pretty much every day of the year.
 And let me tell you, every day is Prime Day.
 By which I mean there are great bargains to be had all the time.

 Yes, as with Black Friday and Cyber Monday, Amazon may shave a few extra dollars off a TV or Kindle.
 But also as with those days, supplies will be limited.
 And the TV might be an off-brand model that wasn't really what you had in mind.